-In 1997, the City of Cleveland developed and revised policies related to equal opportunity regardless of HIV/AIDS status for both employees and clients, and to prevention of infection in the workplace.
-In addition, all City of Cleveland employees are required to participate in AIDS awareness training as part of the orientation process.
+In 1997, the City of Cleveland developed and revised policies related to equal opportunity regardless of HIV/AIDS status for both employees and clients, and the prevention of infection in the workplace.

 To respond to the HIV/AIDS epidemic in Cleveland and Cuyahoga County by preventing its spread, maximizing health and social outcomes, and coordinating effective and efficient targeted services for those at risk for, living with, or affected by HIV.

 The Office of HIV/AIDS Services extensively engages in activities to:

 - Serve as a model in the provision of direct HIV/AIDS services to underserved populations

 - Educate community and increase awareness about HIV/AIDS via participation in local events: